anonymousreseach99/LANTERN/README.md

 ### DDI datasets (DeepDDI):

-First, ensure that pretrained weights for all entities in the dataset are properly located at data\embedding\{dataset_name} .
+First, ensure that pretrained weights and dataset for all entities in the dataset are properly located at LANTERN\data as guided in LANTERN\data\README.md .

 Second, cd code .

 Finally, run the training script:
 ```
-python ddi.py \
+python main.py \
+    --interaction_type "DDI" \
     --dataset_name "DeepDDI" \
     --embed_dim 384 \
     --seed 120 \